La Gazette du Maroc

 La Gazette du Maroc was a francophone weekly publication based in Casablanca, Morocco.
 It was published in newspaper format in the period March 1997–May 2008.
 It was restarted as a weekly magazine and published in this format between August 2008 and 2009.

 History

 La Gazette du Maroc was established by Kamal Lahlou in 1997.
 The first issue appeared in March 1997.
-The paper was published by Les Editions de La Gazette on a weekly basis in Casablanca.
-It featured news at the levels of local, national and international.
+The paper was published weekly by Les Editions de La Gazette in Casablanca.
+It carried local, national and international news.
 In July 2003 the paper started an Arabic supplement.

-The last issue of La Gazette du Maroc in newspaper format was published on 15 May 2008, and it was restarted as a weekly magazine in August the same year.
-However, it permanently folded in 2009.
+The last issue of La Gazette du Maroc in newspaper format was published on 15 May 2008 and it was restarted as a weekly magazine in August the same year.
+It permanently folded in 2009.